SeaQL/summer-of-code/2022/README.md

 Basically we would like to support one of the open source NewSQL databases.
 CockroachDB is somewhat compatible with Postgres while TiDB is somewhat compatible with MySQL, so if we go for one of these two, we will be developing value-added facilities in the SeaQL ecosystem.
 If we go after Presto (or a similar non-compatible database), we will have to support it's syntax (SeaQuery), protocol and other lower level aspects of the technology stack.
 It's entirely up to you, just don't propose a non-open-source database thanks!

-**Deliverables:** It could be a query builder or a database driver written in Rust for an specific NewSQL database.
+**Deliverables:** It could be a query builder and/or a database driver written in Rust for an specific NewSQL database.

 **Skills Preferred:**